solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ```

 Congratulations.
 An SSL-secured connection with Flexible Server was
-demostrated, a table created (DDL), and some CRUD operations performed
+demonstrated, a table created (DDL), and some CRUD operations performed
 against that table (DML).

 ## Connect and query Azure Database for MySQL using Python